China eases some quarantine for travelers even as cases rise

 Demands for testing every 24 to 48 hours are “troublesome,” said Ying Yiyang, who works in marketing.

-“My life is for sure not comparable to what it was three years ago,” said Ying.
+“My life is for sure not comparable to what it was three years ago,” Ying said.

 Family trips out of Beijing can be difficult if the mandatory smartphone app that keeps track of the user’s virus test status and whereabouts doesn’t show the green code that authorizes travel back to the Chinese capital, Ying said.